skodak/mdc/README.md

 * Behat browser inspection via "chrome://inspect" (Chrome/Chromium only)
 * Catch-all SMTP server and web interface to messages using [Mailpit](https://github.com/axllent/mailpit)

+_Note from maintainer: This tool if for lazy Moodle devs like me who do not like CLI scripting.
+Some of the used bash scripts are probably silly, please help me fix them if you care._

 **Table of contents**

 - [Prerequisites](#prerequisites)